Dürer’s The Praying Hands: The Story

 1. The crooked pinkie finger on the right hand

 2. The misshapen fingers on the left hand

 3. The evidence of the hard work those hands did

-While Albrecht attended the Academy, his etchings, woodcuts and oil paintings drew much favorable attention as they were better than most of his professors.
-By the end of his four years and graduation from the Academy, Albrect Dürer commanded good fees for commissioned work.
+While Albrecht attended the Academy, his etchings, woodcuts, and oil paintings drew much favorable attention as they were better than most of his professors.
+By the end of his four years and graduated from the Academy, Albrect Dürer commanded good fees for commissioned work.

 On Albrect’s return to his village, his family held a celebratory dinner for their successful son.
 After dinner, Albrecht rose and made a gracious toast to his beloved brother for his years of toil on his behalf, ending with the words, AND NOW, ALBERT, BLESSED BROTHER OF MINE, IT IS YOUR TURN.
 NOW YOU CAN GO TO NUREMBERG TO PURSUE YOUR DREAM AND I WILL TAKE CARE OF YOU.